dddrrreee/cs140e-25win/labs/3-cross-checking/README.md

 We would normally print and error and crash, but at the moment we don't even have `printk` so simply return.

 Note: no matter what, we definitely need to check for illegal pins since they are being used to compute an address that we read and write to (i.e., they determine the value passed to `GET32` and `PUT32`).
 Since we are running without memory protecton, such invalid accesses are extremely bad since they can silently corrupt data we use or issue weird hardware commands.

-##### Checkoff
+##### Workflow

-The easiest way to check all the runs:
-  1. Set `TEST_SRC`:

-            # run all the 0 and 1 tests
-            TEST_SRC := $(wildcard ./[0-2]*.c)

-  2. Compute the checksum of checksums.

-            # ensure all the code is compiled so won't be in our output.
-            % make
-            # compute a checksum of check sums.
-            % make cksum | sort -n | cksum
+In general, when you work on tests:

+  - `make run`: will compile and run the tests.
+This is good to check for a crash.

+  - `make emit` will emit a `.out` file for each configured test.
+This is the output we run `cksum` on later, and is also the used for regression testing.
+  - `make check` will rerun tests and compare there output to previously emitted .outs.
+You want to do this after any modification to `gpio.c` so that you can make sure old functionality doesn't change.

+  - `make cksum` will run `cksum` on every `.out` so that you can easily compare to other people.

 ----------------------------------------------------------------------
 #### Step 2: implement `gpio_set_function` and cross-check it